 LOG_SPACE 1 GB

-Warning: Changing the PAGE_SIZE is a major maintenance task and should be done carefully and with a full reliable backup.
+Warning: Changing the PAGE_SIZE is a maintenance task that should be done carefully and with a full reliable backup.
 Practice on a copy of your data and server folder until you are confident with the results.
-For procedures, see Adjusting PAGE_SIZE in the Knowledgebase.
+For procedures, see Adjusting PAGE_SIZE in the FairCom Installation Guide.

 Note: A file created with a larger PAGE_SIZE cannot be opened by a server with a smaller PAGE_SIZE.